When Does Amazon Charge You? (Here’s What You Need to Know)

 For pre-orders, Amazon charges once the item ships or a few days prior to shipping.
 For Subscribe and Save and backordered items, Amazon emails a few days before the item ships and charges once it ships.
 For Prime membership fees, Amazon charges monthly or annually, depending on what is selected during enrollment.

-In this article, we will go into details on what each ordering option is and when you will get charged for it.
+In this article, we will go into detail on what each ordering option is and when you will get charged for it.

 @GusHasGas @amazon I’m honestly not sure how many we’ll have, but we don’t charge you until the order ships.
 No reason to not pre-order.— Amazon Video Games (@amazongames) June 15, 2015